DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 Volkskrant building started to look very different from the spaces and practices imagined by the people setting it up.
 Yet again, in this process of trial and error, a lot of things happened and a lot of fun was had.
-In this chapter, we delve into what we think are the key ingredients that gave the Volkskrant its specific character: the venue on the top floor; the fact that people could alter the spaces they used;
+In this chapter we delve into what we think are the key ingredients that made the Volkskrant building what it was: the venue on the top floor, the fact that people could alter the spaces they used, and the sociality that characterized the atmosphere of the building.
-and the sociality that characterized the atmosphere of the building, which sometimes led to interesting collaborations, although we argue that this should not be seen as the central purpose of a place such as the Volkskrant building.
+This sociality did lead to some interesting collaborations, but we argue that this should not be seen as the central purpose of a place such as the Volkskrant building.
 We will also show how each of these elements cannot be seen as exclusively ‘bottom-up’ or ‘top-down’, to borrow again